 In terms of favorite foreign cities, Vienna received the most mentions, ahead of Paris, Rome, London, and Venice, which are also prestigious.
-Fewer voted for cities outside Europe, from those that did, most said, New York.
+Fewer voted for cities outside Europe, but from those that did, most said, New York.

 33 percent of those surveyed find their own city exciting enough to explore if they want to see something interesting: otherwise, they don’t think about visiting the city either domestically or abroad.
 Only 21 percent of the population feel that, given all the financial conditions, they would be willing to leave home and take a plane to travel to a European city for a long weekend.